 Don’t sweat the small stuff.
 Take deep breaths when this becomes overwhelming, as it certainly will at some point in time.

-Enjoy the random snow Dallas has been receiving.
-This isn’t normal, and more than likely, you’ll go a long period of time without seeing it after this bout is through.
+Enjoy the random wintery bouts Dallas received because it isn’t normal.
+More than likely, you’ll go a long period of time without seeing it after this bout is through.

 And finally, don’t sing out loud while chopping onions.
 Not only will you breathe in the tear-inducing scent, but you’ll also taste it through your mouth, which makes the onion even more overpowering than normal.
 It WILL make you cry.

-You’ll never guess which one I did while making this savory soup one night this week.
+You’ll never guess which one I did while making this savory soup.

 Sweet Potato Bisque

 Savory, smooth and flavorful, Sweet Potato Bisque is chock full of sweet potato goodness.
 Made with simple ingredients and warming spices, this vegetarian soup is bound to wow your guests, no matter if it's served as a weeknight dinner or a party entree.
 In addition, his recipe can be tweaked to feed someone on the Whole30 or a paleo eater!
 Sweet Potato Bisque is perfect comforting meal for a cold winter's evening.